AudreyCherrie/GitSearch/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

   # Technologies Used
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.16.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.